CybotAS/CookiebotWP/readme.txt

 ### 4.6.0 ###
 Release date: September 23rd 2025

-Cookiebot CMP version 4.6.0 is out!
+Cookiebot by Usercentrics version 4.6.0 is out!
 This release has a new feature

 ####What's new####